Chart Color Schemes

 King Island is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-King Island's dwelling structures, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Tas.'s 95.9% houses and 4.1% other dwellings.
+King Island's dwellings, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Tas.'s 95.9% houses and 4.1% other dwellings.
 Home ownership in King Island stood at 47.6%, with mortgaged dwellings at 25.0% and rented ones at 27.4%.
-The median monthly mortgage repayment was $1,083, higher than Non-Metro Tas.'s average of $1,053.
-The median weekly rent figure was $190, lower than Non-Metro Tas.'s $200.
+The median monthly mortgage repayment was $1,083, exceeding Non-Metro Tas.'s average of $1,053.
+The median weekly rent in King Island was $190, lower than Non-Metro Tas.'s figure of $200.
 Nationally, King Island's mortgage repayments were significantly lower at $1,083 compared to Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing